 That’s why, most of the time, it is easier for people to support organizational change or innovation if it is perceived as being funded with “new money.”
 Said more bluntly: Most humans only favor change if it is a change they thought of — and doesn’t involve taking resources away from themselves.

-Said more constructively, it puts change into a healthy context and emboldens organizations to do things they know they must, even things that are hard to do.
+But there are plenty of organizations for which 2020 has been a watershed…but not because they are already well-positioned for the future.
+They are the lucky ones so far.
+Perhaps on borrowed time.
+Used well, crisis preparedness methodology puts change into a healthy context and emboldens organizations to do things they know they must, even things that are hard to do.
 The auto industry was faced with such a challenge, but it took a financial crisis to trigger the power shift that led to change, not by its own self-evaluation and “crisis preparedness.”
 While we’re all glad to see the industry as strong global players today, where could they be if they had tackled their “bad days” on their own?